opc-cpvp/sondage-survey-external/README.md

 	- Chekcboxes with html don't work.
 		i) Element.closest not supported by IE (fixed using the polyfill -> element-closest-polyfill)
 		2) Use onchange event instead of onclick on the input
+	- - the whole file preview thing is not working as well as the html "meter" object.
+Fixed it by adding a div inside the meter

 31) Put a spinner when completing the survey since there is 2 api calls.
 Bootstrap.
 Talk to Josh.
 Vue component.
 PBR client project
 32) Using fetch instead of ajax or XMLHttpRequest
 	- Is not working syncro oncompleting and it cannot reach onComplete.
 Work around: use XMLHttpRequest async = false in oncompleting.
 	- Also, I cannot get the ReferenceNumber property from the response.
 Work around: use XMLHttpRequest (FIXED)
+33) Refactor widget comment with html

 ### Postponed todo
 A) Explore survey Creator (POSTPONED)